-Dizziness is often a result of vertigo.
-It can also be caused by a problem in the inner ear, where balance is regulated.
-The most common cause of vertigo and vertigo-related dizziness is benign paroxysmal positional vertigo (BPPV).
-This causes short-term dizziness when a person changes positions quickly—for instance, when sitting up in bed.
+Dizziness is often a result of vertigo as well.
+The most common cause of vertigo and vertigo-related dizziness is benign positional vertigo (BPV).
+This causes short-term dizziness when someone changes positions quickly, such as sitting up in bed after lying down.

-Other causes of dizziness include:
+Some other possible causes of dizziness include:

-- sudden drop in blood pressure, as may occur upon standing suddenly
+- sudden drop in blood pressure

 - heart muscle disease